gutfeeling/pythonbooks_reviews/README.md

 will render it as :star:.
 For two stars, type `:star: :star:`.
 This will be rendered as :star: :star:.
 And so on.
 The best books should get 5 stars and the worst books should get 1 star.

-2. Make sure that you include the following information in your review (in no particular order):
+2. Include the following information in your review:

-   - When did you read this book?
+   - *When did you read this book?*

-   - What was your state of knowledge when you started reading this book and what were you expecting to learn?
+   - *What was your state of knowledge when you started reading this book and what were you expecting to learn?*

-   - Did the book help you learn the subject matter and become a better programmer?
-If yes, how much did it improve your skills?
-If it didn't improve anything, why not?
+   - *Did the book meet your expectations and help you learn the subject matter?
+If yes, how much did it improve your knowledge?
+If it didn't improve anything, why not?*

-   - If you quit reading midway, why did you quit?
+   - *If you quit reading midway, why did you quit?*

-   - What did you like most about the book?
-What did you dislike the most?
-What makes the book unique (if any)?
+   - *What did you like most about the book?
+What did you dislike the most?*

+   - *What makes the book unique and memorable (if any)?*

 3. If you have read other Python books that might be compared with this one, share how this book compares to the others in your opinion.
 If you provide a comparison, please link to the other book's [pythonbooks.org](http://pythonbooks.org) page.